2015 DISTRICT DIABETES BOWLATHON

 NEW – The PENBROOK LIONS CLUB has completed its "WELCOME PACKAGE" to be presented to new residents of our Borough. – If you have recently moved to the Borough of Penbrook, simply use the CONTACT US and send us your information.

 NEW – The PENBROOK LIONS and LEO CLUBS made "EMERGENCY KITS" for our local Fire Company.
 The kits are distributed at fires to provide for the immediate needs of our residents.
 The Lions and the Leos will continue to make up the "Emergency Kits" as an ongoing project.

-NEW – The PENBROOK LIONS CLUB held its 1st Community Meet & Greet on Tuesday, September 25, 2013 with 34 exhibits.
+The PENBROOK LIONS CLUB held a Community Meet & Greet with 34 exhibits.
 Local residents were able to learn about Lions, community organizations, area churches and local businesses!!!!
 Watch for another Meet & Greet in the future.

 PENBROOK LIONS READING DEN – What started out as a book exchange for our youth has grown to include reading material for all ages – children through adults.
 We are located in the Grace Church at 28th and Walnut Streets in Penbrook.
 The DEN is currently open SATURDAY mornings, 10:00-11:00 with "storytimes" for various age groups.
 If you have any questions, please call Lion Tammy, Project Chair, at 236-3064.
 This photo shows Lion Tammy reading to children the Reading Den's 5th Anniversary Celebration.
 (CLICK HERE FOR A FLYER FOR OUR LIONS READING DEN.)